 - and right away, there is this dynamic that anyone familiar with Christianity would recognize.
-'A lawyer' is in the category of the scribes and pharisees, those who know and repeat the known and accepted rules of the spiritual life and of society.
+'A lawyer' is in the category of the scribes and

 Again and again in the New Testament, these are set up to represent and to show us our own narrow mindedness, and the circle of our own small concerns.